 Kaleidoscope: Diverse YA Science Fiction and Fantasy Stories: An anthology for teens, which I co-edited with Alisa Krasnostein of Twelfth Planet Press.
 There are 20 wonderful stories in Kaleidoscope, and they are fun and funny and scary and heartbreaking.
-Kaleidoscope comes out in North America on the 5th of August, and in Australia on the 1st of October 2014.
+Kaleidoscope came out in North America on the 5th of August, and in Australia on the 1st of October 2014.
 In 2015, it won the Ditmar and Aurealis Awards as well as appearing on the Tiptree Honor List and NPR's 2014 Book Concierge list of recommended books.

 Oracle Gretel: A modern day continuation of Hansel and Gretel with unrequited love, a talking cat, and beautiful illustrations by Erik Amundsen.
 Originally sold as a limited edition handbound chapbook, "Oracle Gretel" is now available in audio format on PodCastle, in text only format in Heiresses of Russ 2013, and in fully illustrated e-book version at Amazon.
 This volume is part of the Kindle Unlimited program, so if you've signed up for that, you can read it for free!